rakesh-gupta29/laravel/README.md

 -   learn to create laravel components and use them to build dynamic components.
 -   learn to create a good website with the templating by laravel only. it should feel like a SPA.
 -   how can I use vue.js to create something significant?

+### Asset Bundling & URL Generation : Pending

+### Sessions

+Storing the sessions to persist user state.

+flashed data
+session storage implementations
+making a counter for number of times this page was visited

+reading more regarding how the session storage data is handled and lifespan of those items